Skip to main content

 1.1 Personal Information

 Personal Information refers to information that identifies you or could reasonably be used to identify you.
-This includes:
+Depending on the services you engage, this may include:

 • Contact Information: Name, email address, phone number, and postal address.